 Melisa is short for “memory lymphocyte activation,” and it takes four to six tubes of blood to get enough cells.
 The cells are isolated and cultured with the suspected antigen and tritiated thymidine.
 Cell proliferation, uptake of radioactivity, and morphological changes are taken as evidence of reaction.
 The Melisa test was created by immunologist Vera Stejskal, PhD, of Sweden, who has been a frequent speaker at IAOMT meetings.

-Several labs around the world perform this test, listed on their website.
-Three labs in North America perform Melisa:
+Several labs around the world perform this test, and are listed on their website.
+One lab in North America performs Melisa:

 Pharmasan Laboratory, www.pharmasan.com, 715-294-1705